 In his first Irish letter home to his sister Maryann, in October 1849, Boole describes the air of utter destitution and abandonment over the whole country on his train journey from Dublin to Cork.

 He wrote, “For miles and miles you see nothing but fields overgrown with weed” and he saw “scarcely a human being by the way or a herd of cattle in the fields.
 I have seen nothing like it…”

 Boole was a regular dinner guest in the home of Cork city’s notables, including the Bishop of Cork and Major Ludlow Beamish.
 He was a man of strong social conscience and describes a being a guest at a dinner which began with “turtle soup and champagne.”
 This troubled him.

 He writes, “considering the disastrous state of the country a more humble style of entertainment would be more suitable and in better taste.”

-In one of his early letters he noted that the provisions in the city were plentiful and cheap, in particular salmon and fowl.
-In the same letter he described the profusion of dishes supplied to his table and the mix of meat and fowl in the one course.
+In one of his early letters he noted that the provisions in the city were plentiful and cheap, in particular, salmon and fowl.
+In the same letter, he described the profusion of dishes supplied to his table and the mix of meat and fowl in the one course.

-“Mrs O’Brien, our landlady supplies our table most abundantly.
+“Mrs. O’Brien, our landlady supplies our table most abundantly.
 Mother would be surprised at some of our customs turkey with beef, roast goose with roasted bacon, cheese invariably accompanied with butter and excellent apple tarts.”

 Boole’s references to dining are numerous.
 He liked, for example, to meet with students over breakfast and to invite his colleagues to dinner.
-In a letter dated November 1849, he wrote of entertaining university colleagues and receiving a gift of three snipe.
+In a letter dated November 1849, he wrote to entertaining university colleagues and receiving a gift of three snipe.

 “George Boole’s letters are important documents,” said UCC food and culinary historian Regina Sexton.